What is Integrated Treatment?

 WestBridge Believes in Hope & Recovery

 WestBridge utilizes a comprehensive and long-term approach to treatment, which revolves around a core belief in hope and optimism.
 Services are offered in a positive atmosphere, and all participants are encouraged to believe that they can recover, as many others have at WestBridge.
-Ultimately, the goal of integrated treatment is to help individuals and their families learn to manage both their mental illness and substance use problems so that they are able pursue and have success in achieving their life goals.
+Ultimately, the goal of integrated treatment is to help men and their families learn to manage both their mental illness and substance use problems so that they are able pursue and have success in achieving their life goals.